-The following interim Management Discussion & Analysis ("Interim MD&A") of Royal Road Minerals Limited (the "Company" or "RRM") for the three months ended March 31, 2017 has been prepared to provide material updates to the business operations, liquidity and capital resources of the Company since its last annual management discussion & analysis, being the Management Discussion & Analysis ("Annual MD&A") for the fiscal year ended December 31, 2016.
+The following interim Management's Discussion & Analysis ("Interim MD&A") of Royal Road Minerals Limited (the "Company" or "RRM") for the three and six months ended June 30, 2017 has been prepared to provide material updates to the business operations, liquidity and capital resources of the Company since its last annual management's discussion & analysis, being the Management's Discussion & Analysis ("Annual MD&A") for the fiscal year ended December 31, 2016.
 This Interim MD&A does not provide a general update to the Annual MD&A, or reflect any non-material events since date of the Annual MD&A.

 This Interim MD&A has been prepared in compliance with section 2.2.1 of Form 51-102F1, in accordance with National Instrument 51-102 - Continuous Disclosure Obligations.
-This discussion should be read in conjunction with the Company's Annual MD&A, audited annual consolidated financial statements for the years ended December 31, 2016 and 2015, together with the notes thereto, and unaudited condensed interim consolidated financial statements for the three months ended March 31, 2017, together with the notes thereto.
+This discussion should be read in conjunction with the Company's Annual MD&A, audited annual consolidated financial statements for the years ended December 31, 2016 and 2015, together with the notes thereto, and unaudited condensed interim consolidated financial statements for the three and six months ended June 30, 2017, together with the notes thereto.
 Results are reported in Canadian dollars, unless otherwise noted.
 The Company's unaudited condensed interim consolidated financial statements and the financial information contained in this Interim MD&A are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board and interpretations of the IFRS Interpretations Committee.
 The unaudited condensed interim consolidated financial statements have been prepared in accordance with International Standard 34, Interim Financial Reporting.
-Accordingly, information contained herein is presented as of May 30, 2017, unless otherwise indicated.
+Accordingly, information contained herein is presented as of August 28, 2017, unless otherwise indicated.